Moffran/calibrated_explanations/README.md

 ```

 #### Counterfactual Explanations
 The `explain_counterfactual` will work exactly the same as for classification.
-Otherwise, the discretizer must be set explicitly and the 'decile' discretizer is recommended.
 Counterfactual plots work in the same way as for classification.

 ```python
 counterfactual_explanations = explainer.explain_counterfactual(X_test)